csiro-data-school/git-rstudio/index.md

 > ## Prerequisites
 >
-> The only prerequisites are an installation of Git and Git Bash.
+> The only prerequisites are an installation of Git and RStudio.
 > You will also need a GitHub account, but this can be created during the lessong {: .prereq}